What Does The Bible God Say About Divorce, Abuse, Love, and Marriage?

 Desertion isn’t just the absence of a person.
 Desertion covers the physical, emotional, mental, financial, sexual, and spiritual actions in a marriage.
 Even if an abusive husband is living at home, his abuse has created desertion through his words and actions by bringing fear, pain, and abandonment from the abuse.

 God Hates Divorce

 I know how you struggle to find God’s answers when you believe that you’re trapped in your abusive marriage because you’ve been told, “God hates divorce.”
 This verse is one of the most misused verses keeping victim’s believing they have no option but to let their husband abuse them.
 This scripture comes from the book of Malachi, who was a prophet whose chief concern was the Israelites dishonoring treatment and disobedience to God.
 Malachi’s verse is about God’s marriage to Israel.
-It’s not about a marriage between a man and a woman.
+And is not what the bible says about divorce and abuse between a man and a woman.